These strawberry cupcakes are pretty and taste amazing too.

-- 125 g Fresh Strawberries washed hulled and quartered
+- 125 g (4oz) fresh strawberries, washed, hulled and quartered

-- Add the salt and vanilla extract and beat again to combine.
-Gradually add the beaten eggs a little at a time, beating well after each addition,
+- Gradually add 2 beaten eggs a little at a time, beating well after each addition.

-- Place the pan onto the hob over a low heat.
-Gently heat the mixture, stirring it frequently to avoid it catching.
-You’re aiming for the mixture to halve in volume, it will become darker in colour and a little thicker.
+- Place the pan over a low heat and gently cook the puree stirring it frequently to avoid it catching until it has thickened and has reduced by about a half.
 Set aside to cool.

-- Sieve in the remaining icing sugar and mix to combine.
-Add 30 – 40g of the cooled strawberry puree.
-Mix well until streak free, soft and creamy.
-If the mixture feels a little too soft for piping, place it into the fridge for a few minutes to allow the butter to firm up a little.
+- Sift in the remaining icing sugar and beat to combine.
+Add 3 – 4 tablespoon of the cooled strawberry puree.
+Beat well until streak free, soft and creamy.

 - Using a small knife cut out a hollow in the top of the cupcake.
 Add a teaspoon of the strawberry jam to each cupcake.
 Avoid over filling.
 Cut off a little of the sponge that was removed from the cupcake and use the crust piece to plug in the filling.

 - Pipe a generous swirl of the strawberry buttercream on top of the cupcakes and top with a half strawberry to decorate.